uhs-robert/color-chameleon.nvim/README.md

 Rules are evaluated on `VimEnter`, `DirChanged`, `BufReadPost`, `BufNewFile`, `BufEnter`, and `TermOpen` events.

-This allows you to dynamically apply colorschemes based on any condition, the only limit is your imagination.

 <details>
 <summary>✨ What's New / 🚨 Breaking Changes</summary>
 <br/>